 Marlene frequently acts for parents and children in section 8 Children Act 1989 applications, including those which feature serious allegations, non-compliance and enforcement, require a rule 16.4 guardian, involving permission to remove children from England and Wales, and where special guardianship orders are sought.
 Marlene has significant experience in international cases where child abduction, jurisdiction, and surrogacy arise (including in the application of the Human Fertilisation and Embryology Act 2008).

 Marlene also regularly acts for parents and children involved in Hague Convention applications, representing applicants and defenders in the High Court.
 She also acts and advises in cases involved international movement of children for reasons to do with change of residence and surrogacy.

 Notable cases in private children law and international family law in which Marlene has acted include:

 Children (Public Law)

 Marlene has a busy practice in Children Act 1989 Part IV and V applications.
-She is experienced in matters that are complicated by serious allegations of abuse, neglect, fictitious or induced injury, and child sexual abuse and exploitation.
+She is experienced in matters that are complicated by chronic and serious allegations of abuse, neglect, fictitious or induced injury, and child sexual abuse and exploitation.
 She regularly represents parties involved in adoption applications and challenges.
 Marlene accepts instructions from local authorities, parents and children.
 She acts in complex multi-day trials where extensive findings were sought, including of induced illness and child sexual abuse.